timescale/docs/promscale/monitoring-promscale.md

 Promscale includes a set of out-of-the-box alerts, runbooks, and a Grafana dashboard that you can use to monitor it.

 <highlight type="note">
-To monitor Promscale make sure that a Prometheus instance is scraping Promscale http endpoint i.e. default to `9201` port, `/metrics` API.
+To monitor Promscale, make sure that a Prometheus instance is scraping the Promscale HTTP endpoint, which defaults to port `9201` port in the `/metrics` API.
 Use Prometheus to to evaluate the Promscale alerting rules, and configure Prometheus as a data source in Grafana to visualize the Promscale dashboard.
 This helps to troubleshoot the issues when Promscale isn't working as expected.
 You don't want your monitoring